lufebadeca/lufebadeca/README.md

 ### 👋 Hi, I’m @Lufebadeca

-#### Mechanical engineer turned developer.
-Passionate about building tech solutions that connect the digital and physical worlds.
+#### Passionate about building tech solutions that connect the digital and physical worlds.
 Currently focused on web development, automation, and interactive tools.
 Always learning, always sharing.

 - 🔭 I’m currently working on creating an IoT platform for setting up and managing your own IoT implementations.
 - 👀 Interested in natural science, IoT and programming, recently obtained React certifications from Meta.